gustavopsantos/Reflex/README.md

 ## Contexts

 ### Project Context
-A single prefab named `ProjectContext` that should live inside a `Resources` folder and should contain a `Context` component with `Kind` set as Project
+A single prefab named `ProjectContext` that should live inside a `Resources` folder and should contain a `ProjectContext` component attached
 > Obligatory to have

 ### Scene Context
-A single root gameobject per scene that should contain a `Context` component with `Kind` set to `Scene`
+A single root gameobject per scene that should contain a `SceneContext` component attached
 > Non-Obligatory to have

 ## Getting Started